camillelamy/explainers/coop_reporting.md

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
 - *effectivePolicy*: the *value* or *report only value* of the COOP page
-- *nextResponseUrl*: In the absence of redirects, if the current document URL is same-origin with the response or is the initiator of navigation, then the sanitized response URL.
+- *nextResponseURL*: In the absence of redirects, if the current document URL is same-origin with the response or is the initiator of navigation, then the sanitized response URL.
 When there is a redirect (ie the redirect has COOP reporting), the sanitized response URL.
 Otherwise, an empty string.
 - *violation*: "navigate-from-document"

 > Note that *effective-policy* can be *same-origin-plus-COEP* even though this value cannot be set through the Cross-Origin-Opener-Policy header alone.